mjmrozek/mjmrozek/README.md

 🌱 I’m currently learning Flutter (Dart), FlutterFlow, Firebase

-:star: In the sdlc, I focus on the early phase using the design-thinking framework, mbse & prototyping
+:star: Within the sdlc, I focus on the early phase using the design-thinking framework, mbse & prototyping

 :smiley: Other fields of activity are WordPress & DSGVO